Florence: Geography

 Florence lies in a basin formed by the hills of Careggi, Fiesole, Settignano, Arcetri, Poggio Imperiale and Bellosguardo (Florence).
 The Arno river, three other minor rivers (Mugnone, Ema and Greve) and some streams flow through it.

 Climate

-Florence has a humid subtropical climate (Cfa), tending to Mediterranean (Csa).
+Florence has a Mediterranean climate (Csa).
 It has hot summers with moderate or light rainfall and cool, damp winters.
-As Florence lacks a prevailing wind, summer temperatures are higher than along the coast.
-Rainfall in summer is convectional, while relief rainfall dominates in the winter.
-Snow is rare.
+As Florence lacks a prevailing wind, summer temperatures are higher than along the coast, with an average of 71 days with maximum temperature above 30 C. Rainfall in summer is convectional, while relief rainfall dominates in the winter.
+Thunder is rare, occurring in 10 days on average in a year and is more common from May to October.
+Snow is rare, and there are approximately 28.5 days with minimum temperature below the freezing point.
 The highest officially recorded temperature was 42.6 °C on 26 July 1983 and the lowest was -23.2 °C on 12 January 1985.